List of Jimmy Two-Shoes characters: Beezy JoJo Heinous

-To the eternal dismay and embarrassment of his father, he would rather hang out with Jimmy and Heloise than spread misery or learn to govern Misery Inc. He is frequently seen lazing on a couch, even outdoors, and constantly uses the phrase "No you are!" as a comeback or "Burn!" to punctuate an insult, even if their inclusion in a sentence doesn't make sense.
-Jimmy usually has to feed him just to get his help.
-Beezy has a mutually strained relationship with Heloise (to the point that when they accidentally kissed in "There's Always a Hiccup", they both hated it) and has a girlfriend named Saffi who Jimmy set him up in "Jimmy Matchmaker".
+Beezy JoJo Heinous (voiced by Brian Froud) is the slow-witted, lazy, egocentric, hedonistic, yet loyal teenage son of Lucius Heinous VII.
+He resembles his father, but is much larger and has a tail.
+To the eternal dismay and embarrassment of his father, he would rather hang out with Jimmy and Heloise than spread misery or learn to govern Misery Inc. He is frequently seen lazing on a couch, even outdoors, and constantly uses the phrase "No you are!" as a comeback or "Burn!" to punctuate an insult.
+Beezy has a mutually strained relationship with Heloise and has a girlfriend named Saffi who Jimmy set him up in "Jimmy Matchmaker".
 They remain together until "She Loves Me".
-Much like Jimmy, due to his mellowness and relaxed demeanor, it's difficult to properly enrage him (some of the only things he outright despises are baths and pizza crust).